gilzow/like-box/readme.txt

 Cardoza Facebook Like Box replaced as Facebook Like Box.

 = Version 1.3 =
-Border color input enabled for the facebook like box.
-Now the users can specify the border color of the like box.
+Border colour input enabled for the facebook like box.
+Now the users can specify the border colour of the like box.

 = Version 1.2 =
 Shortcode updated to display on the specific place according to the post or page.